GECKODocs/docs2/docs/workspace_tasks.md

 Uploaded files will automatically be attached to the task when supplied.

 File request status can be tracked via the task.

+### Auto close task
+If you want to auto-close a task when all requested files are received, check this box.

+## Votes

+To access the Vote feature, click on the Votes tab on any task.

+- To create a new Vote, click **Add** Vote.
+- Enter the title, description, start date and end date.
+- Click **Save**.

+To start building a vote, click on a vote title.

+### Details
+The Details tab displays the vote and response summary.

+### Design
+The Design tab is where you build and preview the vote.

+To add a field to the vote, click Add Field.

+- **Information**: This field is a static display text field, e.g. for section headings or subheadings.
+- **Text**: This field is a single-line input field, e.g. where a participant can enter short-form or single-line text.
+- **Paragraph**: This field is a multi-line input field, e.g. where a participant can enter long-form or multi-line text.
+- **Choice**: This field is a single-select dropdown field, e.g. where a participant can select an option from a dropdown list.

+### Participants
+The Participants tab is where vote participants are configured.